Jackson Township, New Jersey: Local government

+Mordechai Burnstein, president of the Jackson Republican Club and planning board member, was appointed to the township council in November 2023, replacing former councilman Martin Flemming III, who had resigned the previous month.

 In May 2020, Council President Barry Calogero resigned from office from his term expiring in December 2020.

-In January 2020, the Township Council appointed Martin Flemming to fill the seat expiring in December 2020 that became vacant following the resignation of Robert Nixon.
+In January 2020, the Township Council appointed Martin Flemming III to fill the seat expiring in December 2020 that had become vacant following the resignation of Robert Nixon.
+Flemming resigned from the council in October 2023.